codeBKashif/flash-sale-application/README.md

 - Ensure PostgreSQL and Redis are running before starting the API.
 - The BullMQ workers must be running to process background jobs (e.g., order creation).
-- The frontend React app uses the .env file for API configuration.